ericapisani/redwoodjs-weather-demo/README.md

 ## Dataset

-The example uses the [World Cities Dataset](https://simplemaps.com/data/world-cities) from [SimpleMaps](https://simplemaps.com) which "contains demographic details of about 15,000 cities around the world.
+This project uses the [World Cities Dataset](https://simplemaps.com/data/world-cities) from [SimpleMaps](https://simplemaps.com) which "contains demographic details of about 15,000 cities around the world.
 The location of the cities, the countries to which the City belongs to, its populations etc."

 [Attribution 4.0 International (CC BY 4.0.)](https://creativecommons.org/licenses/by/4.0/)